 Coming to the procedure, select the Background eraser tool and drag it over the areas you want to remove.
 Wherever you drag the eraser tool, it will remove those areas by sampling the color beneath the target symbol.

-When you start bg removing the areas, it might happen that any other area you don’t want to remove gets erased accidentally.
+When you start bg removing the areas, it can change that any other area you don’t want to remove gets erase.
 If it happens, press Ctrl + Z to undo, and if there is more undo, press Ctrl+Alt+Z to go back to the step where you did the mistake.
 Now start erasing once again with the same method.

 How to Work the Background Eraser tool Video Tutorial Bellow